rafiddewan/4806-Project/README.md

 - Created and tested all new endpoints
 - Handled the user form submission
 - Validated user's answers to the surveys
-- Handled user POST REST requests on the webcontroller
+- Handled user PATCH REST requests on the webcontroller

 ###### M2
 In this milestone, we added basic functionality for a surveyor to create a survey and display it to the user